Kathleen1998/Airlines/README.md

        x = "Airline",
        y = "Delays") +
   theme_minimal()
+# This creates a bar chart that visualizes airline and their delays in order to do a comparison with their total amount of flights
 ```
 <img width="876" height="695" alt="image" src="https://github.com/user-attachments/assets/00d4eed0-a003-45dc-9a1f-1fc88dc41dd7" />
 South west with a significant amount of delays, followed by delta , skywest the american airlines, like I previously mentioned I suggest these 3 airlines to be the first to roll out the staggered schedules for their flight crews